quixio/quix-streams/docs/read.md

     buffer.TimeSpanInMilliseconds = 100;
     ```

 Reading data from that buffer is as simple as using its `OnRead` event.
-For each [ParameterData](#parameter-data-format) packet released from the buffer, the SDK will execute the `OnRead` event with the parameter data as a given parameter.
+For each [TimeseriesData](#timeseriesdata-format) packet released from the buffer, the SDK will execute the `OnRead` event with the timeseries data as a given parameter.
 For example, the following code prints the ParameterA value of the first timestamp of each packet released from the buffer:

 === "Python"

     ``` python
-    def on_parameter_data_handler(stream: StreamReader, data: ParameterData):
+    def on_parameter_data_handler(stream: StreamReader, data: TimeseriesData):
         with data:
             timestamp = data.timestamps[0].timestamp
             num_value = data.timestamps[0].parameters['ParameterA'].numeric_value